-Richmond Hill K-8 School students are expected to put forth their best effort at all times by behaving in a manner that will promote a safe and orderly learning environment.
-Any behavior which causes the learning atmosphere to be disrupted or which infringes upon the rights of others in the school will not be tolerated and may subject the student to corrective measures.
+Richmond Hill Elementary School students are expected to put forth their best effort by behaving in a way that will promote a safe and orderly learning environment.
+Any behavior which disrupts the learning atmosphere or infringes on the rights of others in the school will not be tolerated and may subject the student to corrective measures.